../vignettes/r5r.Rmd

 The r5r

-package has six fundamental functions:
+package has seven fundamental

 setup_r5()

-to initialize an instance of r5r
+to initialize an instance ofr5r

 Most of these functions also allow users to account for monetary travel costs when generating travel time matrices and accessibility estimates.
 More info about how to consider monetary costs can be found in this vignette.